Spectrum offering free wi-fi, broadband to homes with students

 It’s part of the company’s approach to the COVID-19 pandemic that has Michigan’s schools closed.

-- Free access to Spectrum broadband and WiFi for new K-12 and college student households that our network currently passes for the next 60 days.
+Spectrum broadband and WiFi for new K-12 and college student households “that our network currently passes‘ will be free to access for the next 60 days, the company recently said in an email to customers.

-- Partnering with school districts to make sure local communities are aware of these tools to help students learn remotely.
+The company will be partnering with school districts “to make sure local communities are aware of these tools to help students learn remotely.‘

 Spectrum says their network is built to handle peak usage and should be able to cope with extra daytime traffic.